-You are expected to have some background in information technology.
+You are expected to have some background in information technology before pursuing this program.
 This background may be acquired through noncredit preparatory coursework, listed below.

 If you do not have previous coursework or experience in programming, you should first enroll in ASC 605, ASC 609, and ASC 611 to gain the appropriate foundation.
-Taking ASC 601 is recommended to help improve writing skills.
+Taking ASC 601 is recommended to help improve your ability to write at the graduate level, thus increasing your prospects for success in your master's degree program.

-If you completed your undergraduate degree at UMGC with a major in computer networks and cybersecurity, a vertical pathway between UMGC's undergraduate and graduate programs in that field allows you to earn 6 credits toward the Master of Science in Cybersecurity Management and Policy and/or the certificate in Cybersecurity Management and Policy.
+If you completed your undergraduate degree at UMGC with a major in cybersecurity technology, a vertical pathway between UMGC's undergraduate and graduate programs in that field allows you to earn 6 credits toward the Master of Science in Cybersecurity Management and Policy and/ or the certificate in Cybersecurity Management and Policy.
 Details are on p.
-19.
+22.